michalk-k/Home-Assistant-TimscaleDB/docs/index.md

 GRANT SELECT ON VIEW ltss_energy.cagg_energy_hourly TO public;
 ```

-`GRANT` gives read only access to all connected users.
+`GRANT` gives read-only access to all connected users.
+TimescaleDB background processes don't need special privileges.
+You, as a view creator (owner), are not limited by any privileges.

 It might be useful to look at the existing CAGG in order to check out its definition: